learning-zone/javascript-basics/es6-questions.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What advantage is there for using the arrow syntax for a method in a constructor?
+#### Q. What is the benefit of using the arrow syntax for a method in a constructor?

 The main advantage of using an arrow function as a method inside a constructor is that the value of `this` gets set at the time of the function creation and can't change after that.
 So, when the constructor is used to create a new object, `this` will always refer to that object.
 ```javascript